rstudio/gary-support-article-source/rstudio-wsl/draft.md

 ## Introduction {#intro}

-This article explains about how to set up RStudio Server on Windows platform.
+This article explains how to set up RStudio Server on Windows platform.

-As RStudio Server has primarily been designed to work with Linux distributions, Windows users must require a virtualization technology, called ["Windows Subsystem for Linux" (WSL)](https://docs.microsoft.com/en-us/windows/wsl/){target="_blank"}, to run a Linux kernel inside their system.
+As RStudio Server has primarily been designed to work with Linux distributions, Windows users require a virtualization technology, called ["Windows Subsystem for Linux" (WSL)](https://docs.microsoft.com/en-us/windows/wsl/){target="_blank"}, to run a Linux kernel inside their system.

+* **Note:** We do not support running RStudio Server Pro on WSL at this time, and recommend RStudio Server on WSL only for single-user use, not as a way to deploy a multi-user server.

 ## Prerequisite {#prereq}